egdunham/ArchivesSpace-SQL/README.md

 # ArchivesSpace-SQL
-Set of queries designed to export data from ArchivesSpace using SQL queries.
+Set of queries designed to export data from ArchivesSpace using SQL.